 Protected Health Information or PHI: Protected Health Information as defined in 45 CFR 160.103.

 Public Institution: An Institution/Participating Institution that is a department, agency, or instrumentality of U.S. federal, state, local, or other domestic government.

-QA/QI: Quality assurance/quality improvement.

-Reliance Request: A request for Ceded Review (or for an Exemption Determination, as applicable) with respect to an instance or multiple instances of Research.
+Reliance Request: A request for Ceded Review or for an Exemption Determination, as applicable, with respect to an instance or multiple instances of Research.

 Relying Institution: A Participating Institution that will obtain IRB review from a Reviewing IRB and/or determinations of exemption from IRB review from a Reviewing IRB or Reviewing IRB Institution under the Agreement.

-Report: A report required under applicable federal human subjects protection regulations or under the terms of a Relying Institution’s Assurance to a federal human subjects research regulatory agency (e.g., OHRP, FDA) regarding any unanticipated problems involving risks to human subjects or others; serious and/or continuing noncompliance with the Federal Policy, other applicable federal human subjects protection regulations or policies, or the FDA Clinical Investigation Regulations, as applicable, or with the requirements or determinations of the Reviewing IRB; and/or any suspensions or terminations of IRB approval.
+Report: A report required under applicable federal human subjects protection regulations or under the terms of a Relying Institution’s Assurance to a federal human subjects research regulatory agency (e.g., OHRP, FDA) or to the human subjects protection office/officer of a federal funding agency regarding any unanticipated problems involving risks to human subjects or others; serious and/or continuing noncompliance with the Federal Policy, other applicable federal human subjects protection regulations or policies, or the FDA Clinical Investigation Regulations, as applicable, or with the requirements or determinations of the Reviewing IRB; and/or any suspensions or terminations of IRB approval.

-Research: Any human subjects research within the meaning of the Federal Policy or within the meaning of any other federal human subjects protection regulations or policies; any investigation/clinical investigation within the meaning of the FDA Clinical Investigation Regulations; and any other human subjects research for which any Participating Institution seeks or is required to rely on a Reviewing IRB.
+Research: Any human subjects research within the meaning of the Federal Policy or within the meaning of any other federal human subjects protection regulations or policies; any investigation/clinical investigation within the meaning of the FDA Clinical Investigation Regulations; and any other research for which any Participating Institution seeks or is required to rely on a Reviewing IRB.
 Research may reference a specific study or protocol (an instance of Research) or collectively any or all of the studies or protocols eligible under the Agreement.

 Responsible Party: An Indemnification Participating Institution that is a Public Institution and is agreeing in the Indemnification Addendum to be responsible to and to reimburse the Other Parties.